Physical Activity Through Community Design

 - Ask family members, friends, and colleagues to join you.
 Group activities help build community and can make exercise more enjoyable.
 Having others around you with a shared goal is a great way to stay motivated.

-- Check the REACH website or Facebook page regularly for events like community bike rides, walks, challenges and more.
+- Check the REACH website or Facebook page regularly for events and programming like community bike rides, walks, and more.
 (Follow and participate on social media with the #ActivePeopleHealthyMultnomah hashtag.)

 Who Are Our Physical Activity Partners